 Bicycles were widely used by urban police forces in the late 1800s but were replaced by cars, as motor vehicles pushed out human and animal-powered vehicles on urban roads.
 The City of Baltimore conducted a short experiment with police on bikes in the 70s, but discontinued it.
 The bicycle was revived as the modern police mountain bike in 1987 in Seattle.

 OPD proposed its own bike patrol plan in 1990 but was turned down by the city.
 In a twist of fate, not long after that an Orlando City Commissioner was mugged while visiting Seattle.
 A bike patrol officer responded and apprehended the perpetrator.
 Soon enough, Orlando had a bike squad.

 The right tool for the job

 The bike patrol is a crime-fighting unit.
 They don’t do traffic.
 The bike gives the officer an advantage over foot or car patrol.
 The bike is fast, quiet and maneuverable.
 An officer on a bike can see, hear and smell the environment around him.
-A bike can go where a car or motorcycle can’t, and it can cover a lot of ground and much faster than a person.
+A bike can go where a car or motorcycle can’t.
+A bicyclist can cover a lot of ground and much faster than a person on foot.
 The mountain bikes they use can operate in tight spaces, jump curbs and go up and down stairs.